 This is the oldest ground in the EFL, having first hosted football all the way back in 1861.

-The stadium is usually known as Field Mill, but is currently under the name of One Call Stadium due to commercial reasons.
+The stadium is traditionally known as Field Mill, but is currently under the name of One Call Stadium due to commercial obligations.

 The Stags began playing their football at the ground back in 1919.

 The venue holds a total capacity of 9,186 and is made up of four stands which go by the names of the Ian Greaves Stand, the Quarry Lane End, the Bishop Street Stand, and the North Stand (for visiting supporters).

 A minute’s applause will be held prior to kick-off this afternoon in memory of Nottinghamshire Police officer Graham Saville, who tragically died this week.

 The joint-longest serving side in Sky Bet League Two with Newport County, the Stags reached the play-off final in the 2021/22 season where they fell short to Port Vale, before finishing one point off the play-off places last campaign.

 Mansfield have invested heavily in defensive areas this season adding Aden Flint (Stoke City), George Williams (Cambridge United), Baily Cargill (Forest Green Rovers) and Christy Pym (Peterborough United).

 Starting the season fairly strongly, the Nottinghamshire-based outfit are currently unbeaten in all competitions so far, picking up nine points in six games and holding a place in the hat for round three of the Carabao Cup.